O Amor, o Sorriso e a Flor

-O Amor, o Sorriso e a Flor is a studio album by João Gilberto, released in Brazil in 1961.
+O Amor, o Sorriso e a Flor is a studio album by João Gilberto, released in Brazil in the Odeon label in 1960.
 The Portuguese title translates to The Love, the Smile and the Flower and is taken from the original lyrics of Antônio Carlos Jobim and Newton Mendonça's "Meditação", which is included in the album.

-The album was initially released in the United States in 1960 as Brazil's Brilliant João Gilberto (Capitol ST 10280).
+The album was released almost simultaneously in the United States in 1960 as Brazil's Brilliant João Gilberto (Capitol ST 10280).